 -Simon Campbell (Thessaloniki) BVMN field coordinator, activist

-If you have any questions regarding this report and would like further information contact us at firstname.lastname@example.org.
+If you have any questions regarding the report or webinar contact us at email@example.com.
 For translated press releases see links below: